Proudly Serving District 32 - Chisago and Isanti Counties

 Welcome!
 Thank you for visiting my legislative web page.
-Here, you will find updates on the 2013 Session as well as other resources that may be helpful to you.
+Here, you will find updates on the legislative session as well as other resources that may be helpful to you.

 It is an honor to serve the people of District 32.
 I am dedicated to promoting the principles that you and I share.
 My office is here to assist you with any constituent needs you may have.
 Feel free to call the office at 651-296-5419 or email me at email@example.com.

-My Legislative Assistant, Michele is also in the office during regular hours should you need to contact me or make an appointment.
-Her phone number is 651-296-6200.
+My Legislative Assistant is in the office during regular hours should you need to contact me or make an appointment.
+The phone number is 651-296-6200.

 Minnesota is a wonderful place to live.
 Together, you and I can preserve our high quality of life for generations to come!